ME-ON1/MyDotFile/README.md

-# config-file
+# MYDOTFile

-# Different configuration done by me on .bashrc by following the linux up skill challenge.
+Collection of Different configuration , aliases for .bashrc, .vimrc
+###### This file is meant to be my backup bases.